varigence/docs/bimlflex/user-guide/bimlflex-editors/index.md

 #### Table Content

+1. Viewing and Modifying Object Details

+   Once an object is selected by clicking on the checkbox next to the object, you can view its details and modify them if necessary.
+In below example the object "SalesLT.Address' is the selected record.

+2. Action Buttons performing various actions on the selected record such as "Add", "Save", "Discard", "Archive" and "Edit".

 ![Table Content](../../static/img/bfx-biml-tour-table-record.png "Table Content")

 ### Multiple Views

-When **Multiple Views** are used, an oval selector will appear listing out alternative views.
+1. When **Multiple Views** are used, an oval selector will appear listing out alternative views.
 The active view is highlighted and can be changed by clicking another available option.
 The alternate views only change what properties of an entity are visible/editable and will not filter, remove or resort the underlining list of entities.
 Values can be edited by double-clicking the desired property.